Economy of China: History

-The government began its economic reforms in 1978 under the leadership of Deng Xiaoping.
-As a result, China has the world's fastest-growing major economy, with growth rates averaging 10% over 30 years.
-Currently, many scholars consider the Chinese economic model as an example of authoritarian capitalism, state capitalism or party-state capitalism.
+The People's Republic of China's development from one of the poorest countries to one of the largest economies was the quickest of any country.
+From 1949 until the Chinese economic reform in 1978, a self-sufficient and self-reliant economy was established that was state-led and focused on rapid industrialization with market activity remaining underground.
+Economic reforms began under Deng Xiaoping.
+China subsequently became the world's fastest-growing major economy, with growth rates averaging 10% over 30 years.
+Many scholars consider the Chinese economic model as an example of authoritarian capitalism, state capitalism or party-state capitalism under the general secretaryship of Xi Jinping.